TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/30 - Amos/Amos 4/Amos 4.10.md

 ---

-I have sent among you the pestilence after the manner of Egypt: your young men have I slain with the sword, and have carried away your horses; and I have made the stench of your camp to come up even into your nostrils: yet have ye not returned unto me, saith Jehovah.
+"I sent plagues among you like I did Egypt.
+I have slain your young men with the sword, and have carried away your horses; and I filled your nostrils with the stench of your camp, yet you haven't returned to me," says Yahweh.